LionelDraghi/bbt/README.md

 - Then the output contains `version 1.0`
 ```

-A more complete example, that is nothing less than a gcc sanity check.
+A more complete example, that is a simple gcc sanity check.

 ~~~md
 # Scenario: compiling and executing an hello word